 Eggs are considered a superfood; that’s why many dog owners add eggs to their dogs’ diets.
 Feeding eggs is good for dogs due to the high digestible protein level, which is essential to dogs’ health, especially active breeds.
 These proteins are responsible for muscle development and repair.

-Eggs are also a good source of various vitamins and minerals, including:
+Eggs: a source of vitamins and minerals: